arochagabriel/clash-of-automation-titans/README.md

 .
 ## 1️⃣  - Round 1 - FIGHT! 🥊🥋🔥
 - 🔥 Karate punches 👊
-Placed in the *Karate* folder type
+Placed in the *Karate* folder type in your terminal

 		cd karate && gradle test --tests ApiTestParallel -i

 - 🔥 Cypress punches 👊
-Placed in the *Cypress* folder type
+Placed in the *Cypress* folder type in your terminal

 		npm run api-test

 - Wanna watch them punching eachother at the same time?  🤜🤛
-  Placed in the root of the project (clash-of-automation-titans) folder
+  Placed in the root of the project (clash-of-automation-titans) folder  and type in your terminal

 		docker-compose up karate_api_test cypress_api_test

+## 2️⃣  - Round 2 - FIGHT! 🥊🥋🔥
+- 🔥 Karate punches 👊
+Placed in the *Karate* folder type

+		cd karate && gradle test --tests UiTest -i

+- 🔥 Cypress punches 👊
+Placed in the *Cypress* folder and type in your terminal

+		npm run cypress

+	in the Cypress Dashboard select opencart.spec.js